 Text messages asking you to call us

-Fraudsters can make their messages appear in genuine text conversations, making them appear legitimate.
+Scammers can insert their messages into genuine text conversations, making them appear legitimate.

 Real messages from Nationwide